- Preparing Your Computer for Overclocking

-Let’s talk specifically about what happens when you overclock your computer so you can more readily understand what we’re talking about when we guide you through your process.
+Let’s talk specifically about what happens when you overclock your computer so you can more readily understand what we’re talking about when we guide you through the process.
 The base clock tells you the standard speed your computer runs at.
 You can consider this as the average speed for your CPU.
 It can affect the speed of your processor as well as the efficiency of RAM, and it’s the baseline for when you overclock your CPU core.
 Some Intel processors also offer a Turbo Boost mode that will automatically push your processor beyond its standard performance.

 Determining the actual speed of your CPU is a simple process of multiplying the base speed of the clock by the CPU multiplier.
 This level is set in your motherboard to achieve the standard speeds that a manufacturer promises for their CPU.
-When we start overclocking your CPU through the BIOS, what we’ll be adjusting is the CPU multiplier.
+When we start overclocking your CPU through the BIOS, we’ll be adjusting the CPU multiplier.
 The base speed of the clock won’t change.

-The final element to consider here is the the CPU VCore.
+The final element to consider here is the CPU VCore.
 This is the primary voltage power for the central processor in overclocking.
 Increasing the CPU multiplier is going to put more strain on your motherboard, CPU, and other associated components, and that means you need more power.
 This is an incredibly important factor to pay attention to, because the higher the power output, the more risk it puts on your motherboard and other hardware.

 Preparing Your Computer